tiny8877/okta.github.io/_source/_code/angular/index.md

 ---
 layout: language
-title: Add Identity Mangement to Your Angular App
+title: Add Identity Management to Your Angular App
 language: Angular
 integration: front-end
 ---

-# <i class='icon-48 docsPage code-angular'></i> Add Identity Mangement to Your Angular App
+# <i class='icon-48 docsPage code-angular'></i> Add Identity Management to Your Angular App

-## Get Started with Android + Okta
+## Get Started with Angular + Okta

 New to Okta?
 Our quickstart will walk you through adding user authentication to your Angular app in minutes.